iyerikuzwe/Newsh1/README.md

         To be able to gather article info from the News API you will need an API Key.

         * Visit https://newsapi.org/ and register for an API key.
-        * In the root directory of the project folder create a file: start.sh
+        * In the root directory of the project folder create a file: run.py
         * Insert the following info into it:

                 export NEWS_API_KEY='<Your-Api-Key>'